 Ice is considered food by the FDA and must be as sanitary as anything else you serve at your restaurant to avoid food-borne illness.
-Keeping your ice storage bin clean and spotless is one of the factors that keeps ice safe.
-Ice bin cleaning is the simplest task for laymen (non ice machine professionals) as a step to keeping your ice sanitary.
+Cleaning your ice bin is one of the factors that keeps ice safe.
+Ice storage bin cleaning is the simplest task for laymen (non ice machine professionals) as a step to keeping your ice sanitary.

 It is important to remember that ice can become contaminated in a variety of ways: